rednafi/rednafi.com/content/go/structured_logging_with_slog.md

 Apart from being able to add levels to log messages, `slog` also allows you to emit JSON-structured log messages and group them by certain attributes.
 The ability to do all this in-house is quite neat and I wanted to take it for a spin.
-The official documentation[^1] on this is on the terser side but still comprehensive.
+The [official documentation] on this is on the terser side but still comprehensive.
 So, here, instead of repeating the same information, I wanted to write something for me that mainly highlights the most common cases.

 ## Kickoff